MITRECND/WhoDat/README.md

 - ElasticSearch installed somewhere
 - python elasticsearch library (pip install elasticsearch)
 - python lex yacc library (pip install ply)
-- below specified prereqs too (except pymongo)
+- below specified prereqs too

 <b>ElasticSearch Scripting</b>
 ElasticSearch comes with dynamic Groovy scripting disabled due to potential sandbox breakout issues with the Groovy container.
 Unfortunately, the only way to do certain things in ElasticSearch is via this scripting language.
 Because the default installation of ES does not have a work-around, there is a setting called ES_SCRIPTING_ENABLED in the pyDat settings file which is set to False by default.
 When set to True, the pyDat advanced search capability will expose an extra feature called 'Unique Domains' which given search results that will return multiple results for a given domain (e.g., due to multiple versions of a domain matching) will return only the latest entry instead of all entries.
 Before setting this option to True, you must install a script server-side on every ES node -- to do this, please copy the file called \_score.groovy from the es_scripts directory to your scripts directory located in the elasticsearch configuration directory.
 On package-based installs of ES on RedHat/CentOS or Ubuntu this should be /etc/elasticsearch/scripts.
 If the scripts directory does not exist, please create it.
 Note you have to restart the Node for it to pick up the script.